JetSetIlly/Gopher2600/README.md

 US Patent Number 4,644,495 was referenced for the implementation of the DPC cartridge format (the format used in Pitfall 2) https://patents.google.com/patent/US4644495/en

-US patent 4,485,457A was used to help emplement the CBS cartridge format https://patents.google.com/patent/US4485457A/en
+US patent 4,485,457A was used to help implement the CBS cartridge format https://patents.google.com/patent/US4485457A/en

 DPC+ format implemented according to notes provided by Spiceware https://atariage.com/forums/topic/163495-harmony-dpc-programming